 Appropriate Settings

-Each person lives in a setting appropriate to their ability.
-Some people need little assistance, while others will learn various household tasks then move to a less structured living arrangement such as supported apartment or independent living.
+Each Individual lives in a setting appropriate to their ability.
+Some Individuals need little assistance, while others will learn various household tasks then move to a less structured living arrangement such as supported apartment or independent living.
 Appropriate supportive services are still available